 There are some differences between the vaccines.
 It is recommended that females get the same vaccine brand for all three doses, whenever possible.

-The HPV vaccine is a shot given in three separate doses over a 6-month period to girls at 11 or 12 years old.
-If girls do not get the HPV vaccine, or do not get all three doses at 11 or 12 years old, they can get them up through age 26.
-The best way to get the most benefit from HPV vaccination is to complete all three doses before beginning sexual activity.
+The HPV vaccine is recommended for 11 or 12 year olds.
+The shot is given in two separate doses over a 6- to 12-month period.
+Teens and young adults ages 15 through 26 who did not get the vaccine earlier will need three doses of the HPV vaccine.
+The best way to get the most benefit from HPV vaccination is to complete the doses before beginning sexual activity.

 The HPV vaccine works best when you get it before you have any type of sexual contact with anyone else.